-Some people have seizures when they are asleep (sometimes called asleep seizures or nocturnal seizures).
-If you have asleep seizures here are some ideas to keep you safer.
+Some people have seizures when they are asleep (sometimes called asleep or nocturnal seizures).

 - A low-level bed or mattress on the floor may lower the risk of injury. - Padded bed sides are available to help prevent injuries or stop you falling out of bed.
 However, these need to be considered carefully, perhaps with professional advice, as it may be possible for your arms or legs to get trapped or injured. - Some people who have asleep seizures have a bed alarm that detects when they have a seizure.
 Other types of alarm are designed to go off if you fall out of bed or if you wander around during a seizure. - Some people who have asleep seizures use safety or 'anti-suffocation' pillows.
 However, there is no evidence that they prevent suffocation.
-Call our helpline for more information or visit livingmadeeasy.org.uk